 In critical therapy, power is an intrinsic part of the dialogue.
-The therapist and patient focus on power from both an interpersonal perspective and in terms societal structures.
-Together, they analyze how social categories such as race, class, and gender intersect with psychological problems.
+The therapist and patient focus on power from both an interpersonal perspective and in terms of societal structures.
+Together, they analyze how social categories such as race, class, gender and religion intersect with psychological problems.
 The goal of therapy is healing, liberation and empowerment.

-The critical therapist consultants work with organizations in various areas, including:
+The critical therapist consultants work with organizations in various areas, including (but not limited to):

 - Interoffice disputes

 Our team recognizes the interdependence of individuals, organizations, society, and acknowledges the impact of a multitude of factors and the dynamic nature of the work place.
 Our critical thinking therapists specialize in human behavior in the work place.
 We facilitate responses and solutions to issues and problems organizations are facing.
 We collect and analyze information, issue recommendations, and assist in the implementation of our distinctive solutions.